kanow/operations/Documentation/GeneralProcedure/InstallOperations/Index.rst

 .. tip::

-   You find detailed information about installing extensions with composer here in TYPO3 documentation :ref:`Getting Started <t3start:extensions_management>`.
+   You find detailed information about installing extensions with composer here in the TYPO3 documentation
+   :ref:`Getting Started <t3start:extensions_management>`.

 I don't prefer the old way to install the extension in the TYPO3 Extension Manager.
 If you still use this installation method, you can find infos here: :ref:`Managing Extensions - Legacy Guide <t3start:extensions_legacy_management>`.

 After installing `operations`, the next steps are to load and configure the TypoScript.
 That is necessary to get `operations` working.
-I described this already here in the docs :ref:`TypoScript Configuration <typoscript-configuration>`.
+I described this already here in the docs:
+:ref:`TypoScript Configuration <typoscript-configuration>`.